em-cl/IoT-Project/README.md

 This project will work as intended without much effort if published on a IIS server.
 The recommended docker image is Linux if you want to try docker support.

-## Code examples
+## Transmitting Data and Code examples
 From the Pico WH to the dashboard, a http GET request are sent containing data from the sensors.
 The wireless protocol used is Wi-Fi.
 The transport layer protocol used is TCP.
 I choose to use this to easily communicate between my laptop and Pico like any other API.
 Using wifi in a home is likely free and motivates use of the power hungry Wi-Fi on the Pico, since the IoT device don´t need to run on battery. it can live in a power jack coupled with a transformer to reduce the voltage and talk on the home Wi-Fi.
 To not use a battery increases the lifetime of the IoT device and reduces e waste.
-The range of the Wi-Fi likely covers the entire home environment and intended use case.
+The range of the Wi-Fi likely covers the entire home environment and intended use case. with http it is less secure then https. the .Net stack can run both and have self signed certificates.
+The mail function uses TLS and SMTP and is secure.

 **Getting sensor data**